View this page in our printable booklet (PDF) here:

-- American ranchers and meat consumption have virtually no impact on overall greenhouse gas emissions or climate.
+- American ranchers and meat consumption have virtually no impact on overall greenhouse gas emissions or climate change.

-- EPA reports cattle and beef account for just 2% of U.S. greenhouse gas emissions.
+- EPA reports cattle and beef account for just 2 percent of U.S. greenhouse gas emissions.

-- EPA reports all livestock account for less than 4% of U.S. greenhouse gas emissions.
+- EPA reports all livestock account for less than 4 percent of U.S. greenhouse gas emissions.

-- By contrast, crop production accounts for more greenhouse gas emissions than total livestock production.
+By contrast, U.S. agricultural crop production emits more greenhouse gases than total livestock production.